The abandoned palaces of Europe will take your breath away

 Reinhardsbrunn Castle, Thuringia, Germany

 Currently undergoing renovation, we can only hope that this grand building will be restored to its former glory.
+If you fancy taking a look, you can visit the property but only the grounds as the interior is still being restored.

-Konrad Zelazowski / Alamy Stock Photo
+Konrad Zelazowski/Alamy Stock Photo

 Gothic Revival palace, Dreżewo, Poland

 Just outside the village of Dreżewo in the West Pomeranian Voivodeship of Poland, this crumbling neo-Gothic mansion is a mysterious relic of a bygone age.
-The building was constructed in 1863, but this incarnation only survived until 1890 when a devastating fire broke out, substantially damaging the interior.

-Konrad Zelazowski / Alamy Stock Photo
+Konrad Zelazowski/Alamy Stock Photo

 Gothic Revival palace, Dreżewo, Poland

-The palace hides a chequered past, having changed hands many times, with each successive owner seemingly seeking to pass on the ownership as quickly as possible.
 The extensive grounds even served as a stud farm for a period and there were also failed plans to build a wind farm.

-Konrad Zelazowski / Alamy Stock Photo
+Konrad Zelazowski/Alamy Stock Photo

 Gothic Revival palace, Dreżewo, Poland